impensavel/essence/docs/SOAPEssence.md

 </soap:Envelope>
 ```

-This method is pacticularly useful when the element mapping hasn't been done yet and we need to see the document structure we're extracting data from.
+This method is particularly useful when the element mapping hasn't been done yet and we need to see the document structure we're extracting data from.

 ### Last response headers
 Sometimes we may also need to check the response headers.
 The `lastResponseHeaders()` method will return an array with all the headers included in the response.